Aeell/SSF/README.md

 ## License

-This project is licensed under the ISC License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Inspired by Sega Soccer Slam (2002)
+- Three.js team for the amazing 3D graphics library
-- FIFA series for gameplay mechanics
+- Cannon.js team for the physics engine
-- League of Legends and Dota 2 for ability system inspiration
+- Colyseus.js team for the multiplayer framework